-3. The Data Object Group Fields
+3. The customer fields

-These are the data fields for the data objects, i.e., either the Data Object Group Fields for company data (e.g., ZIP, address, phone) or the Data Object Group Fields for contact data (e.g., surname, name, e-mail address).
+These are the data fields for the customer objects, i.e., either the customer fields for company data (e.g., ZIP, address, phone) or the customer fields for contact data (e.g., surname, name, email address).